 GGLRR is an all-volunteer, nonprofit tax-exempt organization in the greater San Francisco Bay Area of Northern California.
 Our Lab Rescue team saves purebred Labrador Retrievers and Lab mixes from shelters, as well as assists people giving up their dogs for adoption.
 We provide foster homes, veterinary care, and rehabilitation when needed, and place them with loving, forever families.
 Read some of our happy ending Stories.

 Our services are limited to the greater San Francisco / Oakland / San Jose Bay Area (including up to Napa and down to Monterey/Carmel) and encompass the following area codes: 408, 415, 510, 650, 707, 831, and 925.

 Show your support of lab rescue by shopping in our GGLRR logo and Lab merchandise Store.
 Profits from our product sales go towards helping more homeless Labs.

 GGLRR rescued 325 dogs in 2013 (380 in 2012, 424 in 2011, 383 in 2010 and 347 in 2009!) but the need is far greater with so many people losing jobs and homes or other reasons for abandoning their dog.
 If you want to help Labs in need, please consider adopting a rescue/shelter dog, making a Donation of cash/vehicle, or donating your time as a Volunteer.
 GGLRR and the Labs we rescue are very appreciative of all the tremendous support we receive -- thanks to the people and businesses who are contributing their time, services, and money!

-If you are interested in helping Yogi, please consider a donation to the LOVE ME FUND.
-To donate, please follow the instructions on the Donation page and designate "Love Me Fund"
+To donate, please follow the instructions on the Donation page and designate "Senior / Special Needs Fund"